AMR-Platform/LiDAR_Interface/reader2.0/README.md

 This fixes the issue where angles appeared only in multiples of 82°.
 The resolution is now calculated dynamically for each packet pair, providing smooth, continuous angle coverage.

 ### Data Validation
+The parser implements multi-level filtering to ensure data quality:

+**1. Basic Validation:**
 - Checks for valid flag bytes (0xFFEE for normal blocks, 0xFFFF for invalid)
 - Validates distance values (0.1m to 15m range)
+- Filters out zero or invalid distances

+**2. Signal Strength Filtering:**
+- RSSI threshold > 20 for general use
+- RSSI threshold > 25 for multi-sample validation
+- RSSI threshold > 35 for single-sample acceptance
+- These thresholds help filter out weak reflections from hands, glass, or other poor reflectors

+**3. Multi-Sample Validation (Visualizer):**
+- Collects multiple samples per 0.5° angle bin
+- Requires sample consistency (all samples within 20% of mean distance)
+- Selects the sample with strongest RSSI as the representative point
+- This approach eliminates spurious readings from weak reflections
 - **Improved azimuth processing** matching ROS2 driver behavior
 - Handles scanning direction changes properly